 What are the disadvantages of distraction osteogenesis?
 Distraction osteogenesis requires the patient to return to the surgeon’s office frequently during the initial two weeks after surgery.
 This is necessary because in this time frame the surgeon will need to closely monitor the patient for any infection and teach the patient how to activate the appliance.
 In some cases, a second minor office surgical procedure is necessary to remove the distraction appliance.

 Can distraction osteogenesis be used instead of bone grafts to add bone to my jaws?
 Yes.
 Recent advances in technology have provided the oral and maxillofacial surgeon with a distraction device that can be used to slowly grow bone in selected areas of bone loss that has occurred in the upper and lower jaws.
 The newly formed bone can then serve as an excellent foundation for dental implants.

 Does distraction osteogenesis leave scars on the face?
 No. The entire surgery is performed within the mouth and the distraction devices used by Drs.
-Harris or Ismail remain inside the mouth.
+Harris, Ismail or Hyneman remain inside the mouth.
 There are no facial surgical incisions made, therefore, no facial scars result.

 Are there any age limitations for patients who can receive osteogenesis?
 No. Distraction osteogenesis works well on patients of all ages.
 In general, the younger the patient the shorter the distraction time and the faster the consolidation phase.
 Adults require slightly longer period of distraction and consolidation because the bone regenerative capabilities are slightly slower than those of adolescence or infants.